 Kids for Kids is appealing for emergency funding to help families without any food, water and basic supplies in Darfur, Sudan.
 Kids for Kids is the only organization, working from the regional capital El Fasher helping children in remote villages.
 Emergency funding is essential to help provide for thousands of families in desperate need of food, water, shelter and medical care.
 Our team is not evacuating.
 We are staying in Darfur & our established network will get help to those in need.

 Recent internal conflicts in West Darfur, Sudan led to thousands of families being redisplaced from the current Internal Displacement Centers to new IDP Centers.
 Thousands of new families also have been displaced from their homes.
+Nearly 1.9 million people have fled to safer locations outside the country.
 Therefore we are asking for your donation support to provide food, tarpaulin, clothes, shoes, blankets, and sleeping mats.
 Any amount of donation will make a huge difference.